 We know that the electric field inside a conductor is zero.

 Now, imagine a Gaussian surface just outside the cavity inside the conductor.
-Since, E=0 (Using Gauss' law), hence net charge must be zero inside the surface.
-Therefore, -q charge is induced on the inner side of the cavity(facing conductor B).
+Since E=0 (Using Gauss' law), the net charge must be zero inside the surface.
+Therefore, a -q charge is induced on the inner side of the cavity(facing conductor B).

 Now consider a Gaussian surface just outside the conductor A. The net electric field must be due to charge Q and q.
 Hence, q charge is induced on the outer surface of conductor A. Therefore, the net charge on the outer surface of A is Q + q.